jarviscanada/jarvis_data_eng_JjFalcon/springboot/README.md

     acquire data from the DB through the DAO layer.

 - DAO Layer
-  - This layer deals with the app's data sources by retrieving data from IEX's via an API, then performs CRUD operations to the local database.
+  - This layer deals with the app's data sources by retrieving data from IEX's via an API [MarketDataDao], then performs CRUD operations from/to the local database.

 - SpringBoot
   - Provides the framework and toolkit to manage class dependencies and auto-configurations.